CsBigDataHub/working-with-vim/pages/lines.md

 noremap k gk
 ```

-See [Configuration section](/working-with-vim/configuration/) for more on working with your vim config.
+See [Configuration section](/working-with-vim/configuration/) for more on working with your Vim config.

 ## Bubble Up Lines